If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Breastfeeding – caring for and nurturing pēpi

-When we have been unable to secure safety for the pēpi with their parents, then we explore the wider family, whānau, hapū, iwi and family group for solutions.
+When we have been unable to secure safety for the pēpi with their parents, we explore the wider family, whānau, hapū, iwi and family group for solutions.

 We consult with our supervisor, kairaranga ā-whānau and other cultural advisors to ensure we are engaging with the right people.

-Recording our engagement and assessment
+Recording our engagement and understanding to support our decision-making

 We ensure our recording includes: